sheraadams/sheraadams.github.io/README.md

 		EXIT

 ## Enhancement Part 4
 Add a field mask to hide confidential fields from the database.
-See the following psuedocode as an example:
+See the following pseudocode as an example:

 ```python
 Def mask_field(name):